rousan/belofte.js/README.md

 ##### `prototype.then()`

-Appends fulfillment and rejection handlers to the promise, and returns a new promise resolving to the return value of the called handler, or to its original settled value if the promise was not handled.
+Appends fulfillment and rejection handlers to the promise, and returns a new promise resolving to the return value of the called handler.

 The syntax is: